evkx/evkx.github.io/content/models/audi/e-tron/e-tron_50/_index.md

 ## Performance

 The Audi e-tron 50 has a maximum power of 230KW (313hp).
 The total torque is 540nm.
 The 0-100km/h sprint (0-62mph) takes 6,8 seconds.
-The top speed is 200 km/h.
+The top speed is 200 km/h. {{<evkxdisplayaddarticle />}}

 ## Battery, range, and charging